Seven Layer Superfood Dip Recipe

 For the Topping:

-Make the guacamole: To a food processor, combine the avocados, onion powder, Wheatgrass, lime juice, a shot or two of your favorite hot sauce, and salt.
+Make the guacamole: In a food processor, combine the avocados, onion powder, wheatgrass, lime juice, a shot or two of your favorite hot sauce, and salt.
 Process into a chunky mixture.
 Taste for seasoning and adjust as desired.
 Carefully spread on top of the kale.

-Finish with the toppings: Layer the pico de gayo on top of the guacamole.
+Finish with the toppings: Layer the pico de gallo on top of the guacamole.
 Sprinkle with the seeds and green onion, and garnish with radish slices and cilantro.
-Serve with chips at room temperature, and refrigerate leftovers.